Sunday, July 30, 2017

 The CryptO'pinion?

-Whitewater Madness has the hallmarks of a fantastic oldskool arcade game and is something I'd expect to see on an Atari console.
-And yes, that's a compliment.
-I love the frantic Toobin-style action which is perfectly balanced yet challenging without ever feeling impossible.
-There's so much going on and I think this is an excellent action/shoot 'em up.
+Whitewater Madness has the hallmarks of a fantastic arcade game and is something I'd expect to see on an Atari console.
+I love the frantic Toobin-style action which is perfectly balanced yet challenging without feeling impossible.
+There's much going on and I think this is an excellent action/shoot 'em up.

-Why Atari didn't release this is unbelievable because it's a great arcade game so easily sails into the seas of gaming gold!!
-It's simple, it's fun and it's now freely available to download after being 'lost' for three decades.
-That alone makes this extra special so enjoy what would have been the very first Atari STe game.
-A superb and delightful arcade game!!
+Why Atari didn't release this is unbelievable!
+It's a great game, so sails into the seas of retro gaming gold!!
+It's simple, it's fun and it's now available to download after being 'lost' for three decades.
+That alone makes it extra special so enjoy what would have been one of the first Atari STe games.
+A delightful arcade game!!

 Download the official disk images